Regiosen2/Regiosen2.github.io/index.md

 <p>The ARCube is an experimental project that I made with a group of 3 people in about 2 weeks.
 It uses ARToolkit for Unity to detect 6 specific marks, these marks are meant to be arranged in the shape of a cube.
-Through angle calculations the cube will determine where "down" is and apply gravity to a ball that spawns in the "water" mark.</p>
+Through angle calculations the cube will determine where "down" is and apply gravity to a ball that spawns in the waterdrop mark.</p>
 <p>
-Each mark will render a room that seems to fit inside of the cube, by moving the cube around you can make the ball fall into holes.
-These holes align with the marks on the sides of the cube.
+Each mark will render a room that seems to fit inside of the cube, by moving the cube around you can make the ball fall into holes that lead into neighboring rooms.
 </p>

 # The Witch Bossfight